 \subsection{Annotation Procedure}

+Our annotations process follows a trend similar to recent embedding benchmarks \cite{enevoldsen2025mmteb, xiao2025mieb} focusing on a diverse set of tasks with fewer samples rather than large singular tasks.
+We choose this approach as it allow us to better cover the broad scopes of current benchmark.
+Annotators were recruited with a focus on cultural and language diversity.

-All annotations are conducted in Argilla \citep{argilla2025tool} using task-specific interfaces: binary relevance judgments for reranking, categorical labels for classification, free assignment of cluster IDs for clustering, and 0–5 similarity scores for STS.
-Sample sizes are balanced by task complexity: reranking uses 20–49 queries per dataset, classification 40–48 examples, clustering 30 items across clusters, and STS 30–50 sentence pairs.
+All annotations are conducted in Argilla \citep{argilla2025tool} using task-specific interfaces: binary relevance for reranking, categorical labels for classification, free cluster ID assignment for clustering, and 0–5 similarity scores for STS.
+Sample sizes balance task complexity: reranking (20–49 queries), classification (40–48 examples), clustering (30 items), and STS (30–50 pairs).

 All annotators were male, aged 20–35, from culturally diverse backgrounds, and experienced NLP practitioners with native or near-native proficiency in the evaluated languages.
 They followed structured guidelines and completed all annotations independently, without access to ground truth or model predictions.
 The downsampled task subsets used for comparisons are included in the MTEB package, with detailed task examples provided in \autoref{app:task_examples}.